 Here, you can find a delightful promenade lined with inviting cafes and restaurants.
 If you want to indulge, make sure to grab an ice cream at Gelateria La Carpiña which has some of the best gelato I’ve ever tasted!

 There are plenty of other lovely towns and villages to visit on this end and also a number of great views to take in and even some wonderful restaurants to eat at.
 If you’re looking for a great local recommendation for lunch, consider heading to Taverna Il Castello in Dervio, which has a great set lunch deal.

-Finally, make sure to include a stop in the lovely town of Bellano, which is located only a bit north of Varenna on the eastern side of the lake.
-This town is a bit more quiet and sleepy but has a nice promenade and plenty of great bars and cafes to sit at and enjoy the good vibes.
+Finally, make sure to include a stop in the delightful town of Bellano, which is located only a bit north of Varenna on the eastern side of the lake.
+This town is a bit quieter and sleepy but has a nice promenade and plenty of great bars and cafes to sit at and enjoy the good vibes.

 Have More Time?